-Our service values the feedback of educators, staff, families and the wider community in helping to create a service that meets regulation and the needs of enrolled children and their families.
+Our Service values the feedback of educators, staff, families, and the wider community in helping to create a service that meets regulation and the needs of enrolled children and their families.
 We encourage open communication through opportunities to respond and feedback on the program and other aspects of service provision.
 A component of this feedback is the ability to put forward a complaint or concern and have this managed appropriately with due consideration for accountability and quality improvement.
-We encourage families to bring their complaint or concern to the attention of centre staff immediately so that is can be dealt with promptly.
+We encourage families to bring their complaint or concern to the attention of Service staff immediately to be dealt with promptly.
 We aim to address any concerns with the emphasis on resolving issues in a professional and confidential manner.